 Incontinence pads and other absorbent products.
 While women grow up using pads (albeit of a different sort), men can find the idea pretty weird and distressing.
 But these incontinence products can be enormously helpful.
 They can prevent leaking onto your clothes, control odor, and prevent skin irritation.
-What's more, just knowing that you're protected can make you feel a lot better.
+What's more, knowing you're protected can provide you with a sense of security.

 External catheters.
 Unlike the catheters used at the hospital, external catheters for male incontinence are silicone or latex devices that go over the penis instead of into the urethra.
 They're usually rolled on like condoms.
 The urine is sent through a tube into a drainage bag.
 Some men only use these devices at night.
 To prevent leaks, it's very important to get the right fit and to follow the instructions from the manufacturer.